commercialhaskell/stack/doc/faq.md

 ??? question "How do I use Stack with sandboxes?"

     A 'sandbox' is a development environment that is isolated from other parts of the system.
-The concept of sandboxing is built in to Stack.
+The concept of sandboxing is built into Stack.
 All builds are automatically isolated into separate package databases.

 ??? question "Can I run `cabal` commands inside `stack exec`?"